1. The Scout Oath and Law will be the basis for personal conduct by ALL persons using the facilities.

 4. Pets are not allowed in camp.

 5. The Boy Scouts of America prohibits the use of alcoholic beverages and controlled substances at encampments or activities on property owned and/or operated by the Boy Scouts of America, or at any activity involving participation of youth members.
-Adult leaders should support the attitude that young adults are better off without tobacco and may not allow the use of tobacco products at any BSA activity involving youth participants.
-All Scouting functions, meetings, and activities should be conducted on a smoke-free basis, with smoking areas located away from all participants.
-No smoking in any building on any council property.
+All Scouting functions, meetings, and activities should be conducted on a smoke-free basis.
+No smoking allowed in any building on any council property.

-8. Leave your campsite cleaner and in better shape than you found it.
-Remember, someone will be leaving a campsite for you.
+7. Leave your campsite cleaner and in better shape than you found it.
+Remember, to leave not trace.
 All fires are to be started only in established fire rings.

-9. Use of the kitchen in the Dining Hall requires specially trained staff, which will be determined on an individual group basis by the Director of Camping.
+9. Use of the kitchen in the Dining Hall requires specially trained staff, which will be determined on an individual group basis by the Camp Ranger and/or the Program Executive.

 10. The Twin Rivers Council provides accident insurance for all in-council units.
 Each unit attending camp must provide a roster form upon arrival.
 Any accident that occurs at camp must be reported to the Council Service Center.